Making a personal tax-deductible contribution is a great way to give your super investment a boost and reduce your tax bill at the same time.

 Not all personal contributions can be claimed as a tax deduction.
 These are some of the exclusions:

-• Contributions that have been rolled over to another super fund
+- Contributions that have been rolled over to another super fund (including an overseas super fund)

-• Any contributions that are attributable to the downsizer or First Home Super Save (FHSS) scheme
+- Any contributions that are attributable to the downsizer or First Home Super Saver (FHSS) scheme

 What steps do you need to take?